LexiccLabs/RookNet/README.md

 ## How we built it

-- DotNet Core SDK Version 3.1 Installation
+- .NET Core SDK Version 3.1 Installation
-- DotNet Build of Flamingo Contracts
+- .NET Build of Flamingo Contracts
 - NEO Protocol Reference Contracts

 ## Challenges we ran into